Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Limitations / Future Work / Conclusion

 \section{Limitations / Future Work / Conclusion}

-Our evaluation highlighted a hybrid need: a graph for high-level patterns and a list for detailed reading, with different interfaces better suited to different tasks.
+\textbf{Lab evaluation.} Our evaluation highlighted a hybrid need: a graph for high-level patterns and a list for detailed reading, with different interfaces better suited to different tasks.
 While our tool addresses this to some degree, we do not evaluate that feature as part of this study, as we were more focused on different strengths and weaknesses of different encoding strategies.
-Another general limitation is that the evaluation was only done in a lab setting.
-Future work could include deployment studies: longitudinal use of distributional views in practice and integration with notebooks, IDEs, evaluation pipelines, and domain-specific workflows.
+As a general limitation, our crowdsourced tasks test these options under controlled conditions rather than with formative-study experts in situ; validating these patterns in real workflows remains important future work.

-For many statistical summaries (e.g., a histogram), drawing more samples yields a smoother, more stable aggregate.
+\textbf{Sample size and visual legibility.} For many statistical summaries (e.g., a histogram), drawing more samples yields a smoother, more stable aggregate.
 Our encoding chooses a different tradeoff: each generation must appear as a complete path through the merged graph, so for some types of distributions, additional samples add more overlapping paths and the display becomes hairball-like, rather than converging to a simple aggregate.
 Future work could relax that invariant (e.g., by aggregating or subsampling paths) and evaluate when such designs improve legibility and when they risk misleading users about the underlying distribution.
 Relatedly, \tool{} always visualizes a finite sample from the model's output distribution, not the distribution itself.
 A single generation is usually a weak basis for claims about variability or ``typical'' behavior, but even tens, hundreds, or more outputs can still miss rare modes or misrepresent tail behavior depending on the prompt and decoding settings.
 Future interfaces could also incorporate model internals beyond discrete output samples, such as token-level probabilities.

-Another direction is to better connect qualitative notions of diversity with quantitative measures.
+\textbf{Qualitative and quantitative diversity.} Another direction is to better connect qualitative notions of diversity with quantitative measures.
 Users often begin with informal, qualitative judgments and then attempt to operationalize them.
 Future systems could support this process more directly, enabling rapid translation from qualitative insight to task-specific metrics.